-Comments Template on CP-12-003 - Draft Technical Specifications QIS IORP II Deadline 31 July 2012 18:00 CET authorities which are using aggregated data (or it is done by actuarial firms on behalf of the supervisory authority).
+Comments Template on CP-12-003 - Draft Technical Specifications QIS IORP II Deadline 31 July 2012 18:00 CET In some Member States the QIS will not be performed by IORPs, but by supervisory authorities which are using aggregated data (or it is done by actuarial firms on behalf of the supervisory authority).
 However, it is our opinion that EIOPA and the Commission can only have a good indication of the real impact when the QIS will be performed by IORPs (instead of hypothetical schemes).
 The use of aggregated data makes the comparison between funds and countries distorted and it will be very hard for EIOPA to have an adequate overview of the sensitivity to the assumptions.
 If IORPs will not participate in the QIS, they will also not be able to respond (properly) to the qualitative questionnaire, while it is the purpose of the qualitative questionnaire to obtain an assessment by the IORPs of the clarity of the technical specifications, the quality of inputs and results, the methodology of the QIS, the practicability of the calculations involved and the use of simplifications.
 In addition, IORPs will be invited to give a first impression of the outcomes of the QIS and the potential policy reaction by the IORPs and other stakeholders.
-3) This exercise is very exhaustive: The underlying principles of the Holistic Balance Sheet are based on full market valuation and a Value at Risk (VaR) methodology.
+3) This exercise is very exhaustive: The exercise is dependent on many - debatable - assumptions like stable correlations, normal curves, absence of tail-risk and the ability for analysts to accurately predict the future.
+The underlying principles of the Holistic Balance Sheet are based on full market valuation and a Value at Risk (VaR) methodology.
 However, based on the experiences over the last years, there are some second thoughts if this kind of models should be still applicable.
 We have identified 972 scenarios that IORPs will be expected to compute.
-Many will not have inputs in the appropriate format.
-Q2.
-No, we do not think that the adjustment (discretionary and conditional benefits, last resort benefit reductions) and security mechanisms (sponsor support, pension protection schemes) are taken into account adequately.
+Many will not have 18.00 CET Q2.
+No, we do not think that the adjustment (discretionary and conditional benefits, last resort benefit reductions) and security mechanisms (sponsor support, pension protection schemes) are